functioncreep/twgtd/README.md

 # twgtd
-GTD automation script for Taskwarrior
+GTD automation script for Taskwarrior (definitely a work in progress...)